Balamathias/isubscribe/README.md

 ## Introducing Isubscribe web platform

-Isubscribe is a new VTU platform developed by Programmers at Dayilo Software Inc. for a faster, secure and liable utility payments processing.
+Isubscribe is a new VTU platform developed by Programmers at Dayilo Software Inc. for a faster, secure and reliable utility payments processing.

 We have chosen to engage the very best APIs for this purpose and you can pay your utitlity bill now with massive discount prices.